instagibbs/bolts/XX-eltoo-onchain.md

 The local and remote nodes each hold a *update transaction*.

-These transactions contain a single input and output signed with SIGHASH_SINGLE, which allows fee inputs and outputs to be added by the broadcasting node.
+These transactions contain a single input and output signed with SIGHASH_ALL|SIGHASH_ANYPREVOUTANYSCRIPT, which allows CPFP through the ephemeral anchor.

-Each later update transaction can be "re-bind"ed to spend any prior funding or update output that is unresolved on the blockchain.
+Each update transaction should be "bound" to spend any prior funding or update output that is unresolved on the blockchain.

 See [BOLT #??: Update Transaction](XX-eltoo-transactions.md#update-transaction)